Yallungah Boutique Hotel — gardens and heritage exterior

 Is there a train or bus to Orange?

-NSW TrainLink operates a coach service to Orange, but the schedules are limited and a car is effectively essential for visiting wine country.
+NSW TrainLink operates services to Orange, but schedules are limited and a car is effectively essential for visiting wine country.
 Driving or arranging a charter bus for groups is the practical approach for most visitors.